Why study conflict and dispute resolution at Missouri State?

 The graduate certificate in conflict and dispute resolution is a16-hour program that includes two courses in communication and conflict theory, one course in law or ethics, two elective courses and an applied experience.
 Through elective courses, you can integrate the study of conflict with your unique area of study, preparing you for a variety of careers.

 You may pursue the certificate in conflict and dispute resolution as a stand-alone certificate program or in partnership with another graduate program.
-If you are currently a graduate student at Missouri State, you may add the conflict and dispute resolution certificate, you must complete an Application to Request a Change/Addition of Academic Area form.
+For more information please contact The Center for Dispute Resolution at 417-836-8831 or http://www.missouristate.edu/cdr/.

 For more information about specific requirements for the graduate certificate in conflict and dispute resolution, visit the Center for Dispute Resolution.
 You may also contact Dr. Charlene Berquist, the program director, to schedule an appointment to further discuss this certificate program.